snugnug/sherpa-content/docs/en/guides/modules-guide.md

 }
 ```

-Modules can also be used as functions accepting and attribute set:
+Modules can also be used as functions accepting an attribute set:
 ```
 { config, pkgs, ...}:
     let